aidancasey/Moksy/Readme.txt

 		SimulationFactory.When.I.Put().ToImdb("/Pet").And.NotExists("Kind").Return.StatusCode(System.Net.HttpStatusCode.Created).And.AddToImdb().And.Body("{value}");
 		SimulationFactory.When.I.Put().ToImdb("/Pet").And.Exists("Kind").Return.StatusCode(System.Net.HttpStatusCode.OK).And.AddToImdb().And.Body("{value}");

-Posting the Json structure to http://localhost:10011/Pet will add it to the in memory database; calling GET on http://localhost:10011 will return a comma-separated list of the Json entries wrapped in [] to simulate an array.
+Posting the Json structure to http://localhost:10011/Pet will add it to the in memory database for that resource; calling GET on http://localhost:10011 will return a comma-separated list of the Json entries wrapped in [] to simulate an array.
 Of course, calling GET on http://localhost:10011/Dog will return just the above structure.

 Moksy can be useful for: